M2WindRunner/CDDGNet/README.md

 3. Please determine the optimal settings for the series of hyperparameters in the code based on your specific use case and training environment.

-4. A bug occurred while uploading the "untils" folder.
-Please rename the "until" folder in the repository to "utils" and then run the code.

-5. Specific weights are currently being uploaded.

 ## Citation